korzio/jjv-instance/NEW_STRUCTURE.md

 - Templates
 - Validators

+# What I did by steps

+## Refactoring jjv

+- splitted into files
+- updated variable names

+## Refactoring for generated function

+- is-my-json-valid implementation
+- got a generated-function
+- updated generated function with few methods - resolve, error, etc, cache - Maybe it is better to use some meta language for it?

 # TODO

 - resolve
+- update ref usage for non-ref inline functions - if a linke does not contain refs inside (can be easily checked by json.stringify), it should be a regular if-else consequence as well
 - override fieldType
 - todo i,property foreach
 - compile/optimize json schema structure itself